CompuRoot/static-sqlite3/README.md

 ```
 # static-sqlite3

-Compile a statically linked `sqlite3` for amd64 platforms due to abcense of statically compiled `sqlite3` program for x86_64 Linux platforms on official site.
+Compile a statically linked `sqlite3` for amd64 platforms due to absence of statically compiled `sqlite3` program for x86_64 Linux platforms on official site.

 ## Compilation Requirements
 Docker required (using official Linux distribution of alpine:latest)